voicesauce/opensauce-python/README.md

 might not appear.
 If your bibliography style file doesn't support DOI and URL fields, you may need to find a workaround, like using the note field.

+Alternatively, here's a sample plain text citation (your journal may differ in style):

+    Terri M. Yu, R. David Murray, Kate Silverstein and Kristine M. Yu.
+OpenSauce: Open source software for voice analysis, v0.1.
+(2019). doi:10.5281/zenodo.2638411

-Here is the link to the DOI:
+Here is the link to the DOI on Zenodo:
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2638411.svg)](https://doi.org/10.5281/zenodo.2638411)

 # Project status